 Line 134: The equation should include z0 rather than z, and the b0 in this equation is not the b0 as defined earlier.
 It should represent the channel breadth extrapolated back to x = 0, not the breadth at L1.
 Also, AL is not defined (should be equal to the membrane area).
 The area Y is incorrectly defined in Section 3 Fig. S.1 of the supplementary information.
 It is correctly defined by eq S.3 where it corresponds to the area enclosed by the extrapolated channel walls from L1 back to x = 0, excluding the channel inlet endpiece.
 The bL should also correspond to an extrapolated breadth, although this difference is less significant.

 The variables were adapted according to the suggestions of the reviewers.
-Consequently, we renamed the used channel breadths at b(x=L1) and b(x=L2) as b1 and b2 througout the manuscript and used b0 and bL correctly for their extrapolated counterparts.
-Indeed, as the reviewer already indicated, the numerical differences of b0 and b1 (b2 and Bl respectively) did only differ on a minor scale, therefore, these corrections, which only affect did not affect our overall result.
+Consequently, we renamed the used channel breadths at b(x=L1) and b(x=L2) as b1 and b2 throughout the manuscript and used b0 and bL correctly for their extrapolated counterparts.
+Indeed, as the reviewer already indicated, the numerical differences of b0 and b1 (b2 and Bl respectively) did only differ on a minor scale, therefore, these corrections, which did not affect our overall result.

 Indeed, one might see b0≈b1 and b2≈bl as a tolerable approximation.